When I Talk to Trees

 I moved to Seattle four years ago so I could watch sunsets.
 It sounds silly, but it was on my list of reasons why I wanted Seattle (along with being close to mountains and the sea and to be among people who leave the grocery store holding their bare, bopping kale).
 In New Jersey, I couldn’t see the sunset in my neighborhood.
 It made me so annoyed in the evening - I felt restless and agitated as the sky turned to navy blue.
 I wanted an expansive sky and to be able to watch that glowing ball take its last big exhale as it settles into distant ground.

 There are many lessons we receive from nature. ("Nature does not hurry, yet everything is accomplished" - Lao Tzu, being one of my favorites).
 I can write them all out - these lessons- but it is more so the feelings I receive when I am in nature that guide me.
 One thing I am reminded of after a hike or simply getting fresh air is to be with myself - beyond squeezing myself into these acceptable definitions that society has arbitrarily constructed.
 Since stepping away from my desk job, many people are confused about how I make money and how I spend my days.
-Furthermore, I am navigating a chronic and invisible illness that is hard for people to understand, and equally hard for me to articulate and grapple with.
-But - rather than having bite-sized job descriptions and health-status-updates, (which...would be nice, don’t get me wrong), I’d rather feel comfortable in my own knowing, day to day, than try to fit myself into a constructed norm.
+But - rather than having bite-sized job descriptions (which...would be nice, don’t get me wrong), I’d rather feel comfortable in my own knowing, day to day, than try to fit myself into a constructed norm.

 “After you have exhausted what there is in business, politics, conviviality, love, and so on — have found that none of these finally satisfy, or permanently wear — what remains?
 Nature remains… the trees, fields, the changes of seasons — the sun by day and the stars of heaven by night.” - Walt Whitman